Trump to Republican senators: Let's talk ObamaCare over lunch

 The question on health care is now: What next?

-Both Trump and Sen. Mitch McConnell, R-Ky., have said they hope to outright repeal the bill and then work on a replacement at a later date.
+Both Trump and Senate Majority Leader Mitch McConnell have said they hope to outright repeal the law and then work on a replacement at a later date.
 But on Tuesday, Trump appeared to wash his hands of the matter.

 “I think we're probably in that position where we'll just let ObamaCare fail,” Trump told reporters at the White House.
 “We're not going to own it.
 I'm not going to own it.
 I can tell you the Republicans are not going to own it.
 We'll let ObamaCare fail, and then the Democrats are going to come to us."

-The Trump administration attempted to place blame on Democrats, but the fact is if Republicans fully supported the bill, it could have passed without them.
+The Trump administration attempted to place blame on Democrats, but if Republicans fully supported the bill, it could have passed without them.
 Some Republicans want an outright repeal, while others in more moderate states do not want to strip coverage from their constituents.

-Sen. Lisa Murkowski, R- Alaska, who was in opposition of the bill, said, “To just say ‘repeal and trust us, we’re going to fix it in a couple of years,’ that’s not going to provide comfort to the anxiety a lot of Alaskan families are feeling right now.”
+Sen. Lisa Murkowski, R-Alaska, who was in opposition of the bill, said, “To just say ‘repeal and trust us, we’re going to fix it in a couple of years,’ that’s not going to provide comfort to the anxiety a lot of Alaskan families are feeling right now.”

 The Associated Press contributed to this report